waveform80/pistreaming/README.md

   the websocket port.
 * In response to an HTTP GET request for "/jsmpg.js" it will serve up the contents of jsmpg.js verbatim.
+* In response to an HTTP GET request for "/do_orient?pan=0&tilt=0" it will orient the pan-tilt HAT to the specified values; the sliders present in "index.html" are hooked to some JavaScript which will make such requests
 * In response to an HTTP GET request for anything else, it will return 404.
 * In response to an HTTP HEAD request for any of the above, it will simply do the same as for GET but will omit the content.